 The Group currently has two divisions: the pharmaceutical ingredients products segment and the property development segment.
 The pharmaceutical ingredients products segment was established in the People's Republic of China ("PRC") in 2007 for the expansion into human hormone production business.
-The property development segment was established as part of the Group's entry into the ecotourism real estate development and management business.
+The property development segment was established as part of the Group's entry into the eco-tourism real estate development and management business.
 The segment completed development of the Lan County residential project in 2016.

-In FY2017, driven by higher sales from the pharmaceutical products segment, the Group achieved a total revenue of RMB44.3 million, an increase of 26.9% or RMB9.4 million from RMB34.9 million in the corresponding period in 2016.
-Due to downward pressures on the gross margins of both segments the Group derive a lower higher gross profit margins of 9.6% in FY2017 compared to 23.8% in FY 2016, which resulted in a RMB4.1 million decrease in gross profit from RMB8.3 million in FY2016 to RMB4.2 million in FY 2017.
-The group also recorded an RMB11.2 million impairment loss to reflect the difference between the book value and recoverable amount of the Group's property, plant and equipmentrelating to the pharmaceutical ingredients products segment.
+In FY2018, due to lower sales from the pharmaceutical products segment, the Group achieved a total revenue of RMB35.8 million, a decrease of 19.2% or RMB8.5 million from RMB44.3 million in the corresponding period in 2017.
+Due to downward pressures on the gross margins of both segments the Group derive a negative gross profit margin of (2.1)% in FY2018 compared to 9.6% in FY 2017, which resulted in a RMB5.0 million decrease in gross profit from RMB4.2 million in FY2017 to RMB(0.8) million in FY 2018.
+The group also recorded an impairment loss of RMB2.3 million on leasehold building and related constructionin-progress of RMB0.6 million as we take steps to shut down the Group's production activities of the pharmaceutical ingredients products segment in the current financial year.